 In support of its use of the Income Approach, the Complainant provided Industrial Cap Rate Analysis 2011 Assessment Year labelled (C-2).
-The Board's decision on the utility of the Analysis is applicable to all thirteen complaints referenced in this decision.
-That Analysis will be dealt with in this decision and carried forward to the twelve others noted above.
+The Board's decision on the utility of the Analysis is dealt with in CARB 1822-2011-P with respect to Hearing 62886.
+The Board's analysis is carried forward and applied in this decision.